flancia-coop/doc.anagora.org/social-coop-oc.md

     - Struggling with world news.
     - Feeling good at the moment but frustrated with world leaders.
     - Looks like war news are causing low energy over all.
-- - Consent for agenda
+- Consent for agenda
 - Budget - ready for approval?
 - Updates from WGs
+- Legal risks/issues
+    - We need to reinvigorate the legal wg
+    - Do we have a fund for any anticipated legal risks?
 - Revisit Big Topics
     - Operational Financial Strategy
     - Technical Hosting Strategy